Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 2. Minnehaha Regional Park

-If a breathtaking river and waterfall site tickles your fancy, Minnehaha Regional Park is a perfect place to explore.
-The park is located in the metro area on the shores of the Mississippi River and, roughly 4 miles from MSP.
+If a breathtaking river and waterfall site tickles your fancy, Minnehaha Regional Park is perfect for exploring.
+The park is located in the metro area on the shores of the Mississippi River and roughly 4 miles from MSP.

-Further, the area provides several playgrounds and dining options to add more fun to your hiking experience.
-If you’re here in the spring or summer season, we highly recommend you eat at the Sea Salt Eatery.
-The delicious shrimp and Mahi Mahi Taco of the restaurant are most palatable.
+Further, the area provides several playgrounds and dining options to add fun to your hiking experience.
+If you’re here in the spring or summer, we highly recommend eating at the Sea Salt Eatery.
+The restaurant’s delicious shrimp and Mahi Mahi Taco are the most palatable.

 This hike takes you to the final portion of Minnehaha Creek and the Mississippi River valley.
-You may stumble across wildlife from painted turtles to Blue Herons during the summer and spring seasons.
+You may stumble across wildlife, from painted turtles to Blue Herons, during the summer and spring.

-Because of its popularity, you’ll come across a lot of people on the Minnehaha trail.
-However, if you visit on weekdays or early in the morning, you’ll enjoy it a lot due to less crowd.
+Because of its popularity, you’ll see many people on the Minnehaha trail.
+However, if you visit on weekdays or early mornings, you’ll enjoy it greatly due to the crowd.

-The trail difficulty is moderate, but admission is free.
-Parking in nearby neighborhood streets is free too.
+The hiking trail difficulty is moderate, but admission is free.
+Parking in nearby neighborhood streets is free, too.
 There are paid lots available nearby.